joshpyorre/ioc_collector/readme.md

 2. Run the following script to look up SHA256 items in VirusTotal.
 - You will need to enter your VT key at the top of the script.
 - It takes a moment to run depending on how many items you have in the list.
-It's recommended to pipe the output to a new file:
+- It will save results to a csv.

-`python3 parse_text_from_abuse_ch_and_VTlookup.py darkside_raw.txt > darkside_raw_vt_results.txt`
+`python3 parse_text_from_abuse_ch_and_VTlookup.py darkside_raw.txt`

-3. darkside_raw_vt_results.txt will look like this:
+3. The CSV of results will look like this:

 ```
 2024-07-27 16:06,http://darksidfqzcuhtk2.onion/2AHUVJ3VGS97NUG5J5EYMQM5PJO77V9V0GDT3UYIJGFZUTOQRLUX593CQ2EZ2ZEH,darksidfqzcuhtk2.onion,darkside